ABOUT THE INSTITUTE

 Iyengar Yoga

-Firstly it’s a style that is safe for everyone to practice, regardless of state of health or age.
+Firstly it’s a style that is safe for everyone to practise, regardless of state of health or age.

 Besides being an art and a philosophy, Iyengar Yoga is also a science – well proven for its therapeutic value in relieving a wide array of medical conditions.